 We currently have two male rhinos here at Edinburgh Zoo.
 Three year old, Qabid, arrived from Planckendael Zoo in Belgium in July 2018 and two year old Sanjay, arrived from Nuremberg Zoo, Germany on the 20th March 2019 to join him.
-The two will be introduced shortly.

 Edinburgh Zoo cares for juvenile male rhinos until they are old enough to be paired with a mate as part of the European breeding programme.